akka/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

 ==================

 In this collection we show simple recipes that involve linear flows.
-The recipes in this section are rather general, more targeted recipes are available as separate sections ("Working with rate", "Working with IO").
+The recipes in this section are rather general, more targeted recipes are available as separate sections (:ref:`stream-rate-scala`, :ref:`stream-io-scala`).

 Logging elements of a stream
 ----------------------------